devbm0/password-tools/README.md

 # Password Tools
 *Simple Tools to Secure the Average Person.*

-Password tools was written to educate the average person about passwords.
-From creation of secure passwords to analysis of current ones, plus education about strong password habits, this tool can help you to take a step in the direction of securing your life from the vast world of online threats.

 ## Installation

 To use this app, simply run the correct file for your operating system.
 For Windows, run the `.exe` file.
 For Linux (all distributions), run the `.appimage` file.